 On November 4, 1956, the Red Army led by Marshal Ivan Konev attacked Budapest to put an end to the Hungarian Revolution, causing more than 200,000 Hungarians to flee to the West.

-By the end of the Second World War, the Red Army was in full control of Hungary which fell under the Soviet Union’s sphere of influence.
+By the end of the Second World War, Hungary had fallen under the Soviet Union’s sphere of influence.
 The Hungarian Working People’s Party came to power shortly after the end of the war, and in 1949, the socialist People’s Republic of Hungary was declared.

 But Joseph Stalin’s death in 1953 ushered in a period of moderate liberalization in European communist parties, and in Hungary, the reformist Imre Nagy replaced Rákosi as Prime Minister.
 Rákosi nevertheless remained General Secretary of the Party and was able to undermine most of Nagy’s reforms, and by April 1955, he had Nagy discredited and removed from office.

 In the face of mounting public discontent and pressure on Rákosi, the Soviets forced the unpopular leader to resign from power in July 1956, replacing him with his equally hard-line second in command Ernő Gerő, a change which did little to mollify public dissent.

 The Hungarian Revolution

 By October 1956, students from the Technical University in Budapest compiled a list of sixteen national policy demands, the third of which was Nagy’s restitution to the premiership.
 And on October 23, approximately 20,000 protesters convened next to the statue of József Bem in Budapest for a massive opposition demonstration.
 But Ernő Gerő broadcast a speech condemning the demands.